According to good old Google (or was it Bing?) –

-Either way, Reiki has developed quite the following among both practitioners and clients (I don’t like using the word ‘patient’, but that’s just me).
+Either way, Reiki has developed quite the following among both practitioners and clients.

 Since becoming certified in Reiki, I have done a lot of research into what it is and why there is so much scepticism surrounding it, and most alternative therapies, for that matter.
 There seem to be three very definite groups out there –

-- the full-on fans of woo-woo and card-carrying members of the anti-vax, death to big pharma brigade,
+- the full-on fans of woo-woo and card-carrying members of the ‘alternative therapies are the only way’ brigade,

 - the if it isn’t prescribed by a medical professional and comes in a jar it’s rubbish people; and

 - the people in the middle.
 The ones I like to call ‘open minded sceptics’ (this is where I land, by the way).

 It’s not difficult to find articles on the subject or Reiki.
 Some slam it as a scam, others swear by it – I even found a couple of articles on ‘What Can Go Wrong in a Reiki Session’, which I will cover another day (spoiler alert – nothing).

 Honestly, I do find it a bit funny that most scientific articles debunk any kind of energy healing or treatment as hippie dippy rubbish, yet according to quantum physics ‘we are part of a vast, invisible field of energy, which contains all possible realities and responds to our thoughts and our feelings.’

 Here’s a related example.